-The WasteShard by RanMarine not only collects floating waste but also filters waters and collects water quaity data.
-So far ut has operated in Dubai, South Africa and The Netherlands
+The WasteShark by RanMarine not only collects floating waste but also filters waters and collects water quality data.
+So far ut has operated in Dubai, South Africa and The Netherlands.

 A shark prowling the coastline is normally a worrying sight, but this waterborne drone terrorizes floating trash instead of people.

 Developed by Dutch company RanMarine, the WasteShark takes nature as its inspiration with its whale shark-like mouth.
 But instead of vacuuming up krill, this device collects waste.
 Conceived in 2016, the marine drone will begin operations in Dubai Marina in November after a year of trials with local partner Ecocoast.

 According to RanMarine, the WasteShark is available in both autonomous and remote-controlled models.
 Measuring just over five feet by three-and-a-half feet (1.5 meters by 1.1 meter), it can carry up to 352 lbs of trash (159.6 kg) and has an operational battery life of 16 hours.